 This information memorandum (together with any supplementary information memorandum and information incorporated herein by reference, the "Information Memorandum") contains summary information provided by Amadeus IT Group, S.A. (the "Issuer") in connection with a euro-commercial paper programme (the "Programme") under which the Issuer may issue and have outstanding at any time euro-commercial paper notes (the "Notes") up to a maximum aggregate amount of €1,500,000,000 or its equivalent in alternative currencies.
 Under the Programme, the Issuer may issue Notes outside the United States pursuant to Regulation S ("Regulation S") of the United States Securities Act of 1933, as amended (the "Securities Act").
-The Issuer has, pursuant to an amended and restated dealer agreement dated 24 May 2023 (the "Dealer Agreement"), appointed Banco Santander, S.A. as arranger for the Programme (the "Arranger"), appointed Banco Santander, S.A., Barclays Bank Ireland PLC, Bred Banque Populaire, Citigroup Global Markets Europe AG, Citigroup Global Markets Limited, Commerzbank Aktiengesellschaft, Crédit Agricole Corporate and Investment Bank, Crédit Industriel et Commercial S.A. and Société Générale as dealers for the Notes (together with the Arranger and any additional dealers appointed from time to time by the Issuer either generally in respect of the Programme or in relation to a particular issue of Notes or a particular period of time, in each case, in accordance with the Dealer Agreement, the "Dealers") and authorised and requested the Dealers to circulate the Information Memorandum in connection with the Programme on its behalf to purchasers or potential purchasers of the Notes.
+The Issuer has, pursuant to a dealer agreement dated 30 April 2025 (the "Dealer Agreement"), appointed Banca March, S.A. as arranger for the Programme (the "Arranger"), appointed Banca March, S.A., Banco Cooperativo Español, S.A., Banco Santander, S.A., Barclays Bank Ireland PLC, Bred Banque Populaire, Crédit Agricole Corporate and Investment Bank, Crédit Industriel et Commercial S.A., PKF Attest Capital Markets S.V., S.A. and Société Générale as dealers for the Notes (together with the Arranger and any additional dealers appointed from time to time by the Issuer either generally in respect of the Programme or in relation to a particular issue of Notes or a particular period of time, in each case, in accordance with the Dealer Agreement, the "Dealers") and authorised and requested the Dealers to circulate the Information Memorandum in connection with the Programme on its behalf to purchasers or potential purchasers of the Notes.